socketteer/neural-chatbot/README.md

 Unfortunately, even though neural chatbots are trained on your data, they will not necessarily inherit your discretion.
 So it might be a good idea to blacklist employers, parents, romantic interests, and anyone else you don't want to risk unleashing a predictive text duplicate of yourself upon.

 The user blacklist also comes in handy when there are multiple bots in a group chat.
 By blacklisting the IDs of all bots, you can prevent the bots from responding to each other and creating infinite spam.

+Put user IDs you want to blacklist in neural-chatbot/blacklist/user_blacklist.

 You can get the ID of any user by going to https://www.facebook.com/messages on desktop and opening your conversation with them.
 The format of the url will be